Marlene Strathe

 Marlene Strathe was the Provost at Oklahoma State University, Oklahoma, United States until July 2010.
-She served as interim president of the university in 2007 before current president V. Burns Hargis was elected.
+She served as interim president of the university in 2007 before president V. Burns Hargis was elected.

-She formerly served as the Provost and Vice President for Academic Affairs at the University of Northern Colorado where she was also a Professor of Applied Statistics and Research Methodology.
+She formerly served as the Provost and Vice President for Academic Affairs at the University of Northern Colorado where she was also a professor of Applied Statistics and Research Methodology.